 Findings such as these are central to FASI’s recognition of food allergy as part of the body’s natural food quality control system – the ways in which our immune, nervous, and digestive systems synergize to protect us from exposure to harmful compounds.

 This novel concept, championed by FASI’s scientific director Ruslan Medzhitov, is not simply an expanded explanation of the phenomenon of food allergy.
 It is a paradigm shift in the way we approach the research, providing insights into the workings of this highly sophisticated control system, and leading us towards a more complete understanding of how disruption leads to disease.

 This work was recently published in the journals Science and Cell:

 γδ T cells regulate the intestinal response to nutrient sensing Sullivan et al. Science, March 19th 2021 PMID: 33737460

 Food allergy as a biological food quality control system Florsheim et al. Cell, March 18th 2021 PMID: 33450204

 FASI scientists have uncovered the involvement of the nervous system in food allergies.
 Our gut and lungs are lined with a coating of immune cells that help maintain healthy tissues.
-But these cells are a double edge sword: stress signals can activate these epithelial cells to produce chemicals to trigger nearby nervous system cells to provoke an allergic response.
+But these cells are a double edged sword: stress signals can activate these epithelial cells to produce chemicals to trigger nearby nervous system cells to provoke an allergic response.

 This was identified both in the lungs and the gut, demonstrating hyperreactive response in both organs that can lead to asthma attacks and anaphylaxis.